Gluten Free Vanilla Cake

 I used to think that gluten free baking was super intimidating, but there are so many wonderful gluten free flour blends out there nowadays!!
-They make gluten free baking so much more approachable.

-If you didn’t tell me that this cake was gluten free, I’d have no clue.
+If you didn’t tell me that this cake was gluten-free, I’d have no clue.
 The texture and taste are just like a regular vanilla cake!!

 What’s In Gluten Free Flour??

-There are a lot gluten free flour blends out there.
+There are a lot gluten-free flour blends out there.
 Each brand uses a unique mixture of wheat flour alternatives, like rice flour, brown rice flour, and even almond flour.

 It can be difficult to get the texture of gluten free flour just right for baking.
 A lot of these alternative flours have a finer texture than all-purpose flour.